sitespeedio/sitespeed.io/docs/documentation/coach/developers/index.md

 Each test case runs against a specific HTML page located in `test/http-server` Create a suitable HTML page with the structure you want to test.
 Create the test case in `test/dom` or `test/har` and run it with <code>npm test</code>

 ## Test your changes against a web page
 The coach uses Browsertime as runner for browsers.
-When you finished with a change, make sure to build a new version of the combined Javascript and then test against a url.
+When you finished with a change, make sure to build a new version of the combined Javascript and then test against a URL.

 ```
 npm run combine